Car Insurance Calculator: Estimate Your Car Insurance Cost

 If you live with other drivers, consider a multicar policy.
 Adding another person to your insurance plan is cheaper than having two separate policies.
 You can share a multicar policy with anyone you live with.

-Bundle with other insurance.
+Bundle with other insurance policies.
 Most major insurance companies offer the option to bundle your home or renters insurance with your auto insurance.
 Choosing a bundle deal can get you a discount on your total insurance cost for both policies.

 Shop around every year.
 If your life situation or driving record has changed since you bought your policy, you may be able to get a cheaper rate.
 Improving your credit score, getting married or staying accident-free might help you save.